Garganoaetus

 Garganoaetus is an extinct genus of buteonin accipitrid bird of prey from the early Pliocene in Italy.
-G. freudenthali was comparable in size to a golden eagle; G. murivorus was hawk sized.
-Species of Garganoaetus would have lived alongside other Gargano island animals, such as large dormice Stertomys and Hattomys hamsters, the giant, long-skulled Deinogalerix moonrats, an otter, Prolagus pikas, and the multi-horned artiodactyl Hoplitomeryx.
+G. freudenthali was comparable in size to a golden eagle and was likely an apex predator; G. murivorus was hawk sized.
+Species of Garganoaetus would have lived alongside other Gargano island animals that it likely preyed on, such as large dormice Stertomys and Hattomys hamsters, the giant, long-skulled Deinogalerix moonrats, an otter, Prolagus pikas, and the multi-horned artiodactyl Hoplitomeryx.